Prepared Dad Smokes Carjacker | Active Self Protection

 What are the key lessons from the carjacking incident analyzed by Active Self Protection?

-The 'FIBS' factor stands for 'Fudge, I've Been Shot.'
-It describes the immediate physiological and psychological reaction an attacker experiences upon being hit.
-This startle response and pain provide a significant tactical advantage to the defender.
+The 'FIBS' factor stands for 'Fudge, I've Been Shot'.
+It describes the immediate startle response and pain an attacker experiences upon being hit, which can create a significant tactical advantage for the defender.

 More Self Defense Videos You Might Like